Table of Contents

 You’ll discover the next part easier if the holes in the tuning pins are already facing downwards.
 It’s going to allow you to pull the string through the holes without meeting any obstructions.

 Maintain threading the string through the hole till it feels taut.
-While maintaining this tautness, measure around 1 ½ inch (two fingers width) of string above the top of the pin.
+While maintaining this tautness, measure around 1 ½ inches (two fingers width) of string above the top of the pin.

 Anything above this point you’ll be able to snip off with scissors or wire cutters.